Page last updated: 30 May 2025

 How many tourists visit Turkey each year?

-Over 49.21 million tourists travelled to Turkey in 2023.1
+Over 45 million tourists travel to Turkey each year.1

 - From 32.41 million international visitors in 2017, international visitor numbers in Turkey increased to 45.06 million tourists in 2019.

-- The COVID-19 pandemic and the associated travel restrictions caused a drastic decline in 2020, with just 12.73 million visitors, a drop of 71.7%.
+- The COVID-19 pandemic and the associated travel restrictions caused a 71.7% decline in 2020, with just 12.73 million visitors.
+2021 marked the beginning of a recovery, with numbers nearly doubling to 24.71 million.

-- Tourism in Turkey nearly reached its pre-pandemic levels with 44.56 million visitors in 2022.
+- Tourism in Turkey nearly reached its pre-pandemic levels with 44.56 million visitors in 2022 and increased by 10.4% in 2023 to 49.21 million visitors.

 - From $31.25 billion in tourism income in 2017, revenue climbed to $42.85 billion in 2019.